cirosantilli/linux-kernel-module-cheat/getting-started.md

 - <https://askubuntu.com/questions/709697/how-to-increase-scrollback-lines-in-ubuntu14-04-2-server-edition>
 - <https://unix.stackexchange.com/questions/346018/how-to-increase-the-scrollback-buffer-size-for-tty>

+The superior alternative is to use text mode or a telnet connection.

 ## Text mode

-Show serial output of QEMU directly on the current terminal, without opening a QEMU window:
+Show serial console directly on the current terminal, without opening a QEMU window:

     ./run -n